tanuja-somvanshi/Advanced-Spoify-Data-Analysis/README.md

 **Features ✨**
-*� Top Trends: Explore top artists, genres, and tracks.
+Top Trends: Explore top artists, genres, and tracks.

-*� Geo Insights: See where the music plays most.
+Geo Insights: See where the music plays most.

-*� Listener Habits: Analyze time-of-day and playlist activity.
+istener Habits: Analyze time-of-day and playlist activity.

-*� Custom Metrics: Track KPIs like engagement and growth rates.
+Custom Metrics: Track KPIs like engagement and growth rates.